henrynkoh/real-estate-scraper-api-free-trial-guide/README.md

 password = 'password'
 ```

 3. Define the ‘source’ and paste the URL of the real estate website you want to scrape.
-In this example we use [](https://www.zillow.com) property listing page.
+In this example, we use [](https://www.zillow.com) property listing page.

 ```python
 username = 'username'